Current State of Clinical Trials Impacted by the War in Ukraine

 The military conflict in Ukraine and Eastern Europe is a rapidly evolving humanitarian crisis with vast geopolitical implications and continuous accounts of human suffering.
 Beyond the immediate humanitarian and geopolitical concerns, areas impacted by the conflict are also seeing extreme disruption to the local health care ecosystem.
 Clinical trials throughout Ukraine and nearby parts of Eastern Europe are in peril.

-The effects of war have made patient protection and trial risk mitigation efforts challenging for sponsors, Clinical Research Organizations (CROs) and clinical trial site staff.
-Unlike a natural disaster or a pandemic, which similarly places a great strain on human health and health care institutions, the current conflict in Ukraine unfolds ever-worsening conditions with no predictable end in sight – a situation that has challenged sponsors and CROs to make difficult choices and forge unstable and uncharted paths forward.
+The effects of war have made patient protection and trial risk mitigation efforts challenging for sponsors, Clinical Research Organizations (CROs), and clinical trial site staff.
+Unlike a natural disaster or a pandemic, which similarly places a great strain on human health and health care institutions, the current conflict in Ukraine unfolds under ever-worsening conditions with no predictable end in sight – a situation that has challenged sponsors and CROs to make difficult choices and forge unstable and uncharted paths forward.

 As the situation continues, it is becoming crucial to analyze and understand the conflict’s impact on clinical trials so we can assess future trial design from a more resilient perspective.
 Here, in part one of a three-part article series, we discuss four main areas of difficulty encountered in the field based on our experience: patient communication and safety, regulatory hurdles, supply chain challenges, and ethical concerns.